Jako/AnchorsAway/docs/usage.md

 ## How it works

-This plugin searches for `href="#<whatever>"` strings in html attributes and replaces the anchor link with relative link to the current resource followed by the anchor.
+This MODX extra fixes anchor links in a MODX Revolution installation that uses a base attribute.
+The plugin searches for `href="#<whatever>"` strings in html attributes and replaces the anchor link with relative link to the current resource followed by the anchor.
 The original href attribute content can be added as data-anchor attribute by option.

 ## System Settings